 Many high oxalate foods have around 40 mg of oxalate in a typical serving.
 It’s easy to see how you could overeat oxalates, even if you’re not on a low oxalate diet.
 Still, planning your food well can help you to keep your oxalate intake in check and still eat the foods that you love.

-Oxalate Rich Foods
+Oxalate Rich Foods (With Pictures!)

 Legumes are controversial.
 They’re popular for their nutrients and also tend to be a great vegan source of protein.
 However, legumes are also high in oxalates.